chisui/dakka/thesis/main.md

     ...
 ```

-`c` here can take any constraint that the Reciever actor has to fulfill as well.
+`c` here can take any constraint that the Receiver actor has to fulfill as well.
 This is more generic but we `a` still represents a concrete type at runtime.
-The way this is normally done in Haskell is by extracting the commonalities of all Reciever types into a typeclass and ensure that all referenced actors implement that typeclass.
+The way this is normally done in Haskell is by extracting the commonalities of all Receiver types into a typeclass and ensure that all referenced actors implement that typeclass.

 ```haskell
 class Actor a => Reciever a